ga4gh/va-spec/schema/va-spec/core-im/def/VariantStatement.rst

        *  - statementText
           - string
           - 0..1
-          - A natural-language expression of what a structured Statement object asserts to be true. e.g. for a Variant Pathgenicity statement, "BRCA2 c.8023A>G is pathogenic for Breast Cancer", or "there is moderate evidence supporting the pathogenicity of BRCA2 c.8023A>G for Breast Cancer".
+          - A natural-language expression of what a structured Statement object asserts to be true. e.g. for a Variant Pathogenicity statement, "BRCA2 c.8023A>G is pathogenic for Breast Cancer", or "there is moderate evidence supporting the pathogenicity of BRCA2 c.8023A>G for Breast Cancer".
        *  - proposition
           - :ref:`Proposition`
           - 0..1